Sathyaushetty/Covidproject/README.md

 ### Data Sources

-CovidDeaths and CovidVaccination Data: The primary datasets used for this analysis are "CovidDeath.xlsx" and "CovidVaccination.xlsx" files, Conataing detailed information of deaths and vaccinations respectively.
+The primary datasets used for this analysis are "CovidDeath.xlsx" and "CovidVaccination.xlsx" files, Containing detailed information of deaths and vaccinations respectively.

 ### Tools

 - SQL Server - Data Exploration
 - Tableau - Visualization

+###